“Talent wins games, but teamwork and intelligence win championships.” Michael Jordan

 Ease knowledge sharing

-Today, our smartphones keep us updated at all times (most of the time too often) and our lapstops enable us to work from anywhere.
+Today, our smartphones keep us updated at all times (most of the time too often) and our laptops enable us to work from anywhere.
 Store important information, surveys, conference notes, client meeting briefs, and any other documents that might stimulate the team’s collective intelligence in a decentralized location that’s accessible at all times.
 Ensure each participant can remotely access files and keep tabs on progress even while they’re on the move.

 Replace value at the core

 Valuable collaborations stem from sharing knowledge (signal), connecting ideas but also empathy and trust.
 When lower value actions fade into the background (noise), participants can engage in the discussion at hand.
 A successful collaboration means pooling all of a team’s strengths and focusing on what’s important.
-This means simplifying communcation to avoid losing sign of the bigger picture.
+This means simplifying communication to avoid losing sign of the bigger picture.

 Digital tools have the great potential to support human qualities and foster strong collaborations.
 To make positive changes now, determine how mobile and tech savvy your workforce is and identify ambassadors among your teams who can help implement better collaborate practices.